arunsrin/arunsrin.mkdocs/home/index.md

 # 🌐External Links

-- ☠️[My Blog](https://arunsrin.wordpress.com) - I double commit my
+- ☠️[My Blog](https://arunsrin.wordpress.com) - I used to cross-post my
-  content here too because there's times when I liked wordpress (I can post my artwork there) and times when I like this mkdocs site.
-  Structurally I like the garden-like feel of this site more than chronological format of a blog).
-Abandoned, at this point.
+  content here too; there were times when I liked WordPress (to post my artwork) and times when I liked this MkDocs site.
+Structurally, I prefer the digital-garden feel of this site over the chronological format of a blog.
+Abandoned at this point.

 - 🦄[Asha's blog](https://pinkwedelia.wordpress.com) - My daughter's
-wordpress blog.
-She writes all the content, I just help with uploading images and post tagging/cateogorization.
+WordPress blog.
+She writes all the content; I just help with uploading images and post tagging/categorization.

 - 🐥[Siddharth's blog](https://astrogrug.wordpress.com) - My son's
-wordpress.
-I help him with choosing titles and uploading pics, he figures out the rest.
+WordPress.
+I help him with choosing titles and uploading pics; he figures out the rest.

 - Books I own, on